CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/Q&A_week3.md

 2. Review of Previous Week's Content (20 minutes)

-[Wedesday] Recap key points and concepts covered in this week's materials.
-Invite any questions or concerns related to the previous content.
+* [Wedesday] Recap key points and concepts covered in this week's materials.
+Invite any questions related to the concepts.
-[Friday] Live demonstration of a key concept + ethics discussion.
+* [Friday] Live demonstration of a key concept + ethics discussion.

 3. Open Q&A Session (30 minutes)